riefkybayu/steam-voucher-value-API/README.md

 {
   "idr" : [
-    //value here as array of object{harga, nilai, value, link}
+    //as array of object{harga, nilai, value, link}
   ],
   "usd " [
-    //value here as array of object{harga, nilai, value, link}
+    //as array of object{harga, nilai, value, link}
   ]
 }